 I truly appreciate the comments & clicks–thanks from the bottom of my heart!

-Here’s some modern variety of vests –which ones do you already have?
+Here’s some modern variety of vests that would be great over your t-shirt dress.
+Which ones do you already have?